huguesmax/Envoy-s/README.md

 More than 30°C	24 hours</br>

 - 2 Solar Production:

 My current installation is PV Production with sell to ENEDIS my Over production.
 I would like to consum all my kw production instead to sell my kw to ENEDIS and buy later to ENEDIS when I need.

 My Current pool pump is 2CV pump ( 1.4kw )  and I have 12 PV Pannels of 300 Watts/Pannel.
 Due the current lost, my max production is near of 3000W.

-Enphase Envoy-s Gateway return 2 values:
+### Enphase Envoy-s Gateway return 2 values:
+- Total production in Watt
+- Total house comsuption in Watt

+we can determin Total Injection to ENEDIS.